SixteenThousand/Yona/README.md

 This is Yona, a script I use to help automate simple terminal tasks, mainly:
 - running/compiling the current file I'm editing
-- finding the top-level of a project and running the relevant build script it is designed primarily just to be hooked up to an editor's terminal emulator.
+- finding the top-level of a project and running the relevant build script

+It is designed primarily just to be hooked up to an editor's terminal emulator.

 ---